 , require some working knowledgegit

 My (very brief) presentation on version control with git as a markdown file or [as an HTML presentation], or PDF.
-This is what’s covered in the lab class.

 Some really useful background is available in some brief videos produced by https://github.com